 Sponsor and status

-This bill was introduced on October 18, 1977, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 18, 1977, in a previous session of Congress, but it did not receive a vote.

 Representative for Pennsylvania's 25th congressional district